jdidion/jdidion.github.io/_posts/2022-02-13-WordleStats.md

 * Select the word that (on average) maximizes the overlap with the set of letters in the answer word (i.e. the number of yellow tiles)
 * Select the word that (on avearge) maximizes the number of correctly placed letters (i.e. the number of green tiles)

 I tend to prefer the first strategy, but I do not have any concrete analysis to show that it is better than the second.
-Whichever strategy you choose, you need to decide what your first word will be, and you can narrow it down a relatively small number of choices using some simple analysis of letter frequencies.
+Whichever strategy you choose, you need to decide what your first word will be, and you can narrow it down to a relatively small number of choices using some simple analysis of letter frequencies.
 For fun, I will do this using just some unix command line tools and a bit of R.

 ## The word list